 No one understands this better than Dr. Anna Tanner, who currently serves as Vice President of Medical Services for Veritas Collaborative.
 A board-certified pediatrician, Dr. Tanner has spent most of her 22 years in practice focused on caring for complicated adolescent cases, particularly those with eating disorders.
 “Over the course of my tenure in this field, we’ve seen the average onset age of eating disorders decrease,” she says.
 “It was an adolescent medicine problem, and now it’s become much more of a pediatric problem.”
 Many aspects of pediatrician training, such as monitoring growth and development, really come into play with our sickest kids with eating disorders.”

-In honor of National Family Month in June, which celebrates the powerful support system that mothers and fathers provide for their children, Dr. Tanner shares her expertise on families and eating disorder treatment and recovery.
+In this article, Dr. Tanner shares her expertise on families and eating disorder treatment and recovery.
 “Families are part of the cure,” she says.
 “It’s really important that we incorporate families into understanding the illness and the impact of the illness and provide them with the skills needed to help the child get well from the illness.”

 Family dynamics and eating disorder development